ErpNetDocs/tech/modules/crm/clientcenter/user-management/index.md

 Admins and Owners can add any **already registered** user from within their customer's organization into the Client Center.

-To learn how a new user account is registered, read the **[following guide](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)**.
+To learn how a new user account is registered and defined for a Client Center, read the **[following guide](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)**.

 1. Click the **Add User** buttom.